italia/eudi-wallet-it-docs/docs/en/relying-party-solution.rst

 More detailed information about the `Wallet Instance Attestation`_ is available in its dedicated section of this technical specification.

-To attest an high level of security, the Wallet Instance submits its Wallet Instance Attestation to the Relying Party, disclosing its capabilities and the security level attested by its Wallet Provider.
+To attest a high level of security, the Wallet Instance submits its Wallet Instance Attestation to the Relying Party, disclosing its capabilities and the security level attested by its Wallet Provider.

 Herein the description of the parameters defined in *OAuth 2.0 Demonstration of Proof-of-Possession at the Application Layer (DPoP)*.